wrv/md4c/README.md

 * Allows those callbacks to report errors that flow back up into the md4c parser and terminate parsing.
 * Enable `MD_ASSERT()`` unconditionally and add assertions to catch some known memory safety bugs reported upstream that have not been resolved.
+Primarily these are assertions on almost all subtractions looking for negative values, which then overflow into large unsigned values.

 # MD4C Readme